ovh/docs/pages/bare_metal_cloud/virtual_private_servers/secure_your_vps/guide.en-gb.md

 ## Requirements

 - A [Virtual Private Server](https://www.ovhcloud.com/en-gb/vps/) in your OVHcloud account
-- Administrative access (root) via SSH to your server
+- Administrative access (sudo) via SSH to your server

 ## Instructions